 Because many functions can be affected following temporal lobe damage, individuals may experience various complications that affect their ability to perceive and respond appropriately to their environment.

 By having awareness of potential complications and how they may affect one’s day-to-day life, individuals can seek effective treatments to improve their overall quality of life.

 Below, we’ll discuss some of the most common secondary effects of temporal lobe damage.
 Then, we’ll cover treatment and how the brain may recover affected functions.

 1. Difficulty Recognizing Faces (Prosopagnosia)

-Damage to the temporal lobe makes it extremely difficult to interpret visual information.
-Someone who suffers an injury to a specific portion of their right temporal lobe might have trouble recognizing faces, as this is where facial recognition processing is believed to occur.
+Damage to the temporal lobe may contribute to difficulties interpreting visual information.
+When a specific area of the right temporal lobe is damaged, individuals may have trouble recognizing faces, as this is where facial recognition processing is believed to occur.

-This condition is known as prosopagnosia.
-When someone has this condition, looking at your spouse or best friend can feel like looking at a stranger.
+This condition is known as prosopagnosia or face blindness.
+Individuals with this condition struggle to tell one person’s face apart from another.
+As a result, looking at their spouse or best friend can feel like looking at a stranger.

 2. Visual Agnosia

 Temporal lobe damage may also cause other types of agnosia besides prosopagnosia.
 The most severe form is called visual agnosia.

 With visual agnosia, not only can a person not distinguish different faces, they can’t recognize or distinguish objects at all.